Truvani Protein Powder Review

 pea protein concentrates and isolates

 At this point, you are probably wondering what a protein concentrate is.
 A protein concentrate is a food stripped of everything but the protein.
-I will not go into the details, but protein concentrates undergo heavy mechanical and chemical processing before becoming protein powder.
-Sometimes, manufacturers use chemical solvents like hexane to separate the protein from the food.
-This means that what you end up putting into your body looks nothing like real food, which is the big issue I have with Truvani, and most protein powders for that matter.
+I will not go into the details, but protein concentrates undergo heavy mechanical and chemical processing, sometimes involving solvents like hexane.
+This means that what you end up putting into your body looks nothing like real food.

-Protein powder is intended to make boosting your protein intake more convenient.
-It is not a shortcut, or a way to hack nature.
-For whatever reason, people think that protein powder is something special, that it will help them in ways that other sources of dietary protein cannot.
+Protein powder is intended to make increasing your protein intake more convenient.
+It is not a shortcut, or a nutritional hack.
+For whatever reason, many people think that protein powder is something special, that it will help them in ways that other sources of dietary protein cannot.
 This is a myth.
 PROTEIN POWDER IS JUST FOOD.
 It will not magically help you lose weight or gain muscle.
-It is, again, just an easier way to get more protein into your diet.
+It is just an easier way to get more protein into your diet.
 Your protein powder should therefore look like food, not a science experiment.

-The long term implications of eating processed foods are still not well understood, but more and more research is finding that it can alter the composition of your gut microbiota (the collection of microorganisms that help you digest food), which can lead to chronic GI problems, widespread inflammation, and permanent damage to the gut microbiome.
+The long term implications of eating processed foods are still not well understood, but more and more research is finding that it can alter the composition of your gut microbiota – the collection of microorganisms that help you digest food – leading to chronic GI problems, widespread inflammation, and permanent damage to the gut microbiome.
 This does not mean that Truvani protein powder is necessarily bad for you, it just means that if you can find a more natural alternative, you should use it.

 Truvani vanilla protein powder ingredients